Research Catalogue Extended Guide

 Closed keywords are part of a closed and controlled vocabulary administered and continuously extended by the RC.
 They are chosen so that we can more easily interact with other repositories.
 They cannot be extended by individual users.

-License picker
+License Picker

 Sets and Sharing